MrPREDDY18/RecipeApp/README.md

 RecipeApp is a user-friendly console application designed to streamline recipe management.
 With easy input, modification, and organization features, users can effortlessly create culinary delights.
 Beyond entering details, the app allows for displaying recipes, scaling quantities, resetting measurements, and clearing data.
 It's the perfect tool for both seasoned chefs and aspiring cooks, offering convenience and efficiency in every culinary adventure.

 ## Features:
-Enter Recipe Details: Users can input the ingredients and steps of a recipe, including the name, quantity, and unit of each ingredient.
-Display Recipe: Users can view the details of a recipe, including the ingredients and steps, in a neatly formatted manner.
+RecipeApp offers a seamless experience for managing recipes, allowing users to input detailed information such as the name, quantity, and unit of each ingredient, as well as the steps to prepare the dish.
+The Display Recipe feature presents this information in a neatly formatted manner, ensuring clarity and ease of reference.

-Scale Recipe: Users can scale the quantities of ingredients in a recipe by a factor of 0.5(half), 2(double), or 3(triple).
+For added flexibility, RecipeApp enables users to scale the quantities of ingredients in a recipe by a factor of 0.5 (half), 2 (double), or 3 (triple), accommodating different serving sizes or preferences with ease.
+Should users need to revert to the original measurements, the Reset Quantities option restores the recipe to its initial state.

-Reset Quantities: Users can reset the quantities of ingredients in a recipe to their original values.
-Clear All Data: Users can clear all entered recipe data from memory.
-Exit: If users no longer need to use the application they could just exit the application.
+Furthermore, RecipeApp prioritizes user convenience by offering the Clear All Data functionality, allowing users to easily wipe all entered recipe data from memory when starting fresh is necessary.
+And when users are done with the application, a simple Exit command seamlessly concludes their session.
+With RecipeApp, managing recipes becomes not just efficient, but also intuitive and hassle-free.

 ## Installation
 To run RecipeApp, you need to have the .NET Core SDK installed on your system.
 Clone or download the repository, navigate to the project directory, and compile the application using `dotnet build`.
 Then, run the application with `dotnet run`.